Time is running out

-Scowling through Netflix, looking for a film to watch, I noticed an interesting cover photo in the independent section, Amber Alert, the story of three friends, who when on a road trip, spot a car mentioned on an Amber alert and decide to follow, to help recover the missing child.
+Scowling through Netflix, looking for a film to watch, I noticed an interesting cover photo in the independent section, Amber Alert, the story of three friends, who when on a road trip, spot a car that’s been mentioned in an Amber alert and decide to follow, to help recover the missing child.

-The cast do a great job of conveying the different emotions they go through, though you only really see two of them for the entire movie, you have Samantha (Summer Bellessa) and Nathan, (Chris Hill), who far in friend zone as its humanity possible to be, (we’ve all been there), both have differing views on what they should do, Samantha wants to keep going until the girl is safe and Nathan is much more happy to just let the police do their job, the third friend Celeb is nothing more than a talking voice really, someone neutral, counteracting the fighting between Sam and Nathan, which is a good thing as you would get sick of it after 15 minutes.
+The cast do a great job of conveying the different emotions they go through, though you only really see two of them for the entire movie, you have Samantha (Bellessa) and Nathan, (Hill), who far in friend zone as its humanly possible to be, (we’ve all been there), both have differing views on what they should do, Samantha wants to keep going until the girl is safe and Nathan is much more happy to just let the police do their job, the third friend Celeb is nothing more than a talking voice really, someone neutral, counteracting the fighting between Sam and Nathan, which is a good thing as you would get sick of it after 15 minutes.

 The film isn’t the usual found footage movie, with the characters not worrying about their own safety, instead they are concerned more for the safety of someone that they have never met and no connection with, it takes an interesting look at how far a person/people would go to save an abducted child, even put your own life in danger to help, with a real sense that time is running out, I quite liked the film and it made for an above average found fiction thriller